The Rapid Rise of AI: How Artificial Intelligence “Learned” 40 IQ Points in Just One Year

 Why does it matter that AI crossed this threshold?

-When AI crossed the equivalent of 130+ IQ, it entered a weird space:
+So the meat and potatoes of all of this is really coming down to the fact that when AI crossed the equivalent of 130+ IQ, it entered a weird new space.

-That last one?
-That’s the wild card.
-Once AI can self-improve, its growth may stop being linear…and start looking exponential.
+That last one I just mentioned?
+That’s the real wild card here.
+Once AI can self-improve, its growth may stop being linear, and start looking exponential.

 But don’t freak out (yet)